Gibsery/FAQ/README.md

 Q: Can you reblog this post to raise awareness/donate to this cause?

-A: As much as I wish it was true, long text posts on tumblr don’t tend to solve any problems.
+A: As much as I wish it was true, long text posts on pinterest don’t tend to solve any problems.
 I also avoid discourse of any kind like the plague.

 -